 - A new Ghost Browser Workspace opens within the new profile.
 You can now open a second Workspace in that second profile.
 Note: The new profile is also added to the profile list that appears when you click the profile icon.

-Workspaces from one profile are not visible to Workspaces in another profile, so keep this in mind when organizing your work.
+Workspaces from one profile are not visible to Workspaces in another profile, it creates a totally separate browser instance so keep this in mind when organizing your work.

 Freezing and Un-Freezing Workspaces

 As you work in any of your Workspaces, Ghost Browser saves that particular Workspace's history.
 So if you open a Workspace that has five tabs, then add 3 more tabs while working, the Workspace will now have those same 8 tabs the next time you open it.